Skip to main contentSkip to footer

 Professor Harm van Marwijk (Ph.D)

-Professor in General Practice and Head of Primary Care and Public Health
+Professor in Primary Care

 E: H.vanMarwijk@bsms.ac.uk